Close Menu

 Anyone who has ever driven far from city lights on black nights knows the value of their car’s illumination.
 A bit of the past is still observable in rural areas of the Midwest where horse drawn Amish buggies and wagons prowl the dark byways with only a kerosene lantern to guide them and provide warning.
 It is not much warning!
 This fact is readily apparent every time a car or truck smashes into one and the baffled driver claims he just did not see it.

-Question for students (and subscribers): So what new developments in automotive lighting await us in the future?
-Please let us know in the comments section below this article.
-If History and Headlines is any indication, we know it will be something and it will not be that far away!
+Question for students (and subscribers) to ponder: So, what new developments in automotive lighting await us in the future?
+If history and headlines are any indication, we know it will be something and it will not be that far away!

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!